SKTeamLab/esm-msr/README.md

 This section defines exactly which mutations will be evaluated on your structure.

 **Target Selection:**
 Select which open ChimeraX model and specific chain you want to predict on.
+For NMR ensembles, changing the target model allows you to chose a different structural model from the ensemble.

 **Mutation Scope (Mutually Exclusive):**
 Select **one** of three methods to define the mutation space.
 Selecting one method will automatically disable the inputs for the others.